Fact Sheet 550

 When you start antiretroviral therapy (ART), you may get headaches, hypertension, or a general sense of feeling ill.
 These usually improve and disappear over time.

-Fatigue (Fact Sheet 551): People with HIV often feel tired at least part of the time.
-It’s important to find the cause of fatigue and deal with it.
+Fatigue (Fact Sheet 551): People with HIV can feel tired at least part of the time.
+It’s important to find the cause of fatigue and treat it accordingly.

-Anemia (Fact Sheet 552) can cause fatigue.
+Anemia (Fact Sheet 552): is caused by having low red blood cell counts andcan cause fatigue.
 Anemia increases your risk of getting sicker with HIV infection.
 Routine blood tests can detect anemia, and it can be treated.

-- Instead of three big meals, eat small amounts, more often.
+- Instead of three big meals, eat smallee amounts, more often.

 - Eat mild foods and soups, not spicy.